 CAFCASS was set up to be the voice of children in the family courts, and it places child welfare at the centre of all court proceedings.
-Not all family disputes will be overseen by CAFCASS as many families choose to resolve custody issues through family mediation services, but it does offer an important service, accountable to the Ministry of Justice but independent of the courts and the health and education authorities.
+Not all family disputes will be overseen by CAFCASS as many families choose to resolve child arrangement issues through family mediation services, but it does offer an important service, accountable to the Ministry of Justice but independent of the courts and the health and education authorities.

 What CAFCASS does

 It works with families and children where there have been applications to the court regarding child arrangements following parental separation.

 It also works with children where local authorities have made applications relating to concerns over potential child endangerment.

 The CAFCASS Family Court Advisor works impartially with separating families to help them agree on the best care for their children.
 If no agreement is forthcoming, then it is their responsibility to advise the court on appropriate next steps.
 All advisors use their professional judgement to advise on the best and safest outcome for children.
 To decide this they will collect evidence and perform safeguarding enquiries, which will involve checks with local and police authorities, and in-depth interviews with parents.

 Sometimes CAFCASS advisors are asked to put together a more complete report for the court, and are given a broader remit for producing this.
 They incorporate into the report the findings of their local and police authority research, their conversations with parents or guardians, and separate interviews with the children concerned and other relevant adults.
 All of this information is incorporated into a formal court report.
 The focus of the report is a determination by the advisor as to what represents the child’s best interests, and a clear depiction of the child’s wishes.